vegardit/bash-funk/README.md

 $ source ~/bash-funk/bash-funk.sh
 ```

-All bash-funk functions are prefixed with a `-` by default and support the `--help` option.
+All bash-funk commands are prefixed with a `-` by default and support the `--help` option.

-Bash completion for options is supported by all functions too, simply type a dash (-) and hit the [TAB] key twice.
+Bash completion for options is supported by all commands too, simply type a dash (-) and hit the [TAB] key twice.

 ### Customization
 The following environment variables can be set **before** bash-funk is loaded to customize it's behaviour:

-- `BASH_FUNK_PREFIX` - if specified, the names of all bash-funk functions will be prefixed with this value.
+- `BASH_FUNK_PREFIX` - if specified, the names of all bash-funk commands will be prefixed with this value.
 Must only contain alphanumeric characters `a-z`, `A-Z`, `0-9`) and underscore `_`.
 - `BASH_FUNK_DIRS_COLOR` - ANSI color code to be used by the bash prompt to highlight directories, default is `94` which will be transformed to `\e[94m`
 - `BASH_FUNK_NO_PROMPT`      - if set to any value bash-funk will not install it's Bash prompt function.
 - `BASH_FUNK_NO_PROMPT_DATE` - if set to any value the Bash prompt will not display the current date and time.